 Email nurture campaigns will draw in your audience if you tailor your interactions to them based on previous actions they’ve taken.
 For example, if they first attended an open house with you, send them an email detailing other nearby houses on the market.
 If they attended your first time home buyer’s seminar, send them your “10 Things Every New Homebuyer Should Know “ article.
 Deliver content that will help your clients take the next step, depending on where they are currently.

 Put your contact details on every page of your website.
-Ideally, make an great ‘Contact Us’ page to attract your clients’ attention.
-If you are easy to get in touch with, clients are more likely to want to use you and will see you as a reliable company who they can trust.
+Ideally, make a great ‘Contact Us’ page to attract your clients’ attention.
+If you are easy to get in touch with, clients are more likely to want to use you and will see you as a reliable company that they can trust.

 There are various tools available for sending massive emails such as Mailchimp, a simple to use emailing software and free for up to 12,000 emails per month.
 Another alternative is Sendgrid, which offers several rates depending on the number of contacts and the number of emails to send.